ionelmc/python-holdup/README.rst

   -h, --help            Show this help message and exit.
   -t SECONDS, --timeout SECONDS
                         Time to wait for services to be ready.
+Default: 5.0 -i SECONDS, --interval SECONDS
-Default: 5.0 -n, --no-abort        Ignore failed services.
+                        How often to check.
+Default: 0.2 -n, --no-abort        Ignore failed services.
 This makes `holdup` return 0 exit code regardless of services actually responding.

 Development